djanowski/disq/README.md

 # Disq

-A simple Disque client for Node.js and io.js.
+A simple Disque client for Node.js.

 Currently under development, but it's already usable and useful.